MicrosoftDocs/win32/desktop-src/properties/props-system-search-urltoindex.md

 ---
-Description: 'Emitted by a container IFilter for each child URL within the container.
-The children are eventually crawled by the indexer if they are within scope.' ms.assetid: 'e864b3fa-6d43-40fe-9556-474953098947'
+Description: Emitted by a container IFilter for each child URL within the container.
+The children are eventually crawled by the indexer if they are within scope. ms.assetid: e864b3fa-6d43-40fe-9556-474953098947
-title: 'System.Search.UrlToIndex'
+title: System.Search.UrlToIndex
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.Search.UrlToIndex